Three-star offensive tackle Christian Hilborn becomes WSU’s second 2021 commit

 Though Hilborn’s recruiting profile on 247Sports doesn’t indicate the player had other FBS offers, Angulo wrote he’d begun to “garner attention from the likes of Air Force and Weber State in recent weeks.”

 The Cougars most likely identified Hilborn before others because the offensive lineman’s older brother, Caden, redshirted for Rolovich and new WSU O-line coach Mark Weber at the University of Hawaii last season.
-Hilborn also played alongside Cougars offensive tackle signee Rodrick Tialavea last season at Highland.
+Hilborn also played alongside Cougars offensive-tackle signee Rodrick Tialavea last season at Highland.

 “I’ve heard nothing but great things about (WSU) from (Caden),” Hilborn told Angulo.
 “I also know the facilities are super nice.
 I’ve always wanted to go to a Pac-12 school, so I knew I had to pull the trigger as soon as I knew I had the offer.”

-While Hilborn comes to WSU as an offensive lineman, he also has experiences in the trenches as a defensive player and made 34 tackles for the Rams as a junior, including seven sacks.
-According to MaxPreps.com, he was also responsible for forcing two sacks.
+While Hilborn comes to WSU as an offensive lineman, he also has experience in the trenches as a defensive player and made 34 tackles for the Rams as a junior, including seven sacks.
+According to MaxPreps.com, he was also responsible for forcing two fumbles.
 Hilborn also plays basketball at Highland.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.